Configure Environment Variables

 What this covers

-The variables you set in .env (local) or Secret Manager (GCP) to start Tessallite.
+The variables you set in .env (Community/local) or Secret Manager (GCP) to start Tessallite.
 These are the bootstrap variables — the bare minimum the services need before they can read anything from the database.
 Operational tuning knobs (rate limits, optimizer thresholds, scheduler cadences) are set in the System Admin UI and are not covered here.

 The complete, always-current list of every configurable value is in the Configuration Reference.
 When this page and the reference disagree, the reference is authoritative.